MIPTyury/First-game-/README.md

 # First-game-
 My first game during my education at MIPT.

-In this project I want to code a game like ball brick breaker with platform.
+In this project I want to code on a game like ball brick breaker with platform.